The security model of Microsoft Dynamics CRM

-Microsoft Dynamics CRM 2011 provide a security model that protects data integrity and privacy, and supports efficient data access and collaboration.
+Microsoft Dynamics CRM 2016 and Microsoft Dynamics CRM Online provide a security model that protects data integrity and privacy, and supports efficient data access and collaboration.
 The goals of the model are as follows:

 Provide users with the access only to the appropriate levels of information that is required to do their jobs.